show-me-code/deepflame-dev/docs/source/citation.rst

 **If you use DeepFlame for a publication, please use the citation:**

 Runze Mao, Minqi Lin, Yan Zhang, Tianhan Zhang, Zhi-Qin John Xu, Zhi X. Chen.
-DeepFlame: A deep learning empowered open-source platform for reacting flow simulations (2022). `doi:10.48550/arXiv.2210.07094 <https://arxiv.org/abs/2210.07094>`_
+DeepFlame: A deep learning empowered open-source platform for reacting flow simulations.
+Comput.
+Phys.
+Commun 291:108842 (2023). `doi:10.1016/j.cpc.2023.108842 <https://www.sciencedirect.com/science/article/abs/pii/S001046552300187X?via%3Dihub>`_

 **If you have used the DNN model provided from us, please use the citation:**